rowanthorpe/build-jack-fox/README.md

 * use `die()` in more places instead of just letting `set -e` handle errors silently.
 * add optional/configurable step to the install-phase, to mark the installed packages as "held" so they won't get auto-replaced by upstream newer versions
+* add optional/configurable step to the starting phase, to check if there appears to be enough space on the partition of srcdir